 Supported by an indie soundtrack from lesser-known artists, Spaceship is overall a pleasant experience.
 It feels a little bit like a film made for a music album by Saint Etienne: essentially British, fun, easy digestible and calming.
 It also feels very feminine in its sensitivity and abstractness, despite being directed by a man (Alex Taylor).
 But not everything is perfect.
 The manneristic aesthetics subdue the storyline.
 There’s a very interesting twist in the end, and yet that gets a little diluted in the incandescent lights, fluorescent paint and luminescent clothes.
 Sometimes it feels you are walking inside the Cyberdog store in Camden instead of watching a film.

-This is not the only British film out in cinemas this week about difficulties that different generations have to communicate.
+This is not the only recent British film about difficulties that different generations have to communicate.
 The superb The Levelling (Hope Dickson Leach, 2017) also deals with the topic, if from a much less abstract and dreamy perspective.